HaploConduct/HaploConduct/README.md

 sequencing errors.
 Increasing this parameter will slow down the algorithm, while decreasing will lead to a possibly incomplete overlap graph.
 * `--overlap_len_stage_c`
-For Stage c of the algorithm (master strain assembly), it is possible to specify a different minimum overlap length using this option.
+For Stage c of the algorithm, the final assembly step, it is possible to specify a different minimum overlap length using this option.
 * `--contig_len_stage_c`
-By default, only contigs of at least 500 bp in length are considered for master strain assembly.
+By default, only contigs of at least 100 bp in length are considered for stage c assembly.
 The user can adjust this threshold by setting the `contig_len_stage_c` parameter.
+From the final stage c output, it is usually a good idea to consider only contigs of sufficient length, e.g. 500 bp.

 ### SAVAGE-ref